ryaoi/Fillit/README.md

 8. Profit :)

-p.s.
+p.s. :shipit:

-with my FILLIT
+*with my FILLIT
-To solve 10 tetrimos (the z file inside the folder example), it take over 1second(precisely 1,07sec).
+To solve 10 tetrimos (the z file inside the folder example), it take over 1second(precisely 1,07sec).*